 We wouldn’t really consider ourselves foodies – we just love food.
 However, we aren’t all that adventurous with our choices and often shy away from food tours because of that.
-But Rome was different.
+But the food in Rome was different.
 All of our favorite foods and drinks surrounded us in that city – pizza, pasta, espresso, wine, and gelato.
 Plus, some favorites we were yet to experience.
-And we were determined to taste everything – which is why a tour of the best Italian food in Rome was a must during our visit.
+And we were determined to taste everything – which is why a Rome food tour was a must during our visit.

 Ever since reading Eat, Pray, Love I was determined to unashamedly gain at least five pounds if I ever made it to the Eternal City.
 And, I’m proud to say, I easily surpassed that due to our very food-focused visit to Rome and our amazing guide from Secret Food Tours.

 Since this trip was to celebrate my 29th birthday (as well as the last week of our five-month trip to Europe), we really went all out.
 Starting my birthday morning off with a three-hour tour filled with fun surprises and long-time food loves, was really special.
 It set the tone for a fantastic visit and allowed us to really appreciate how embedded food is in the Italian culture.
 Plus, the rainy morning we were greeted with

 We not only ate a ton of amazing food on our tour, we learned many interesting facts about the food and drinks we were served, as well as the areas we were walking through.

 However, in all honesty, even the most interesting facts and stories just couldn’t hold a candle to the deliciousness we consumed that morning.
 While I plan to share all about the foods we ate, you’ll have to take a tour yourself to find out where to buy the best ones in the city – it is a ‘secret’ tour after all.
 And for €69 per adult, it really is a great deal when you realize how much delicious food you will get to enjoy.